object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 are two tools at your disposal to achieve this.
 The first is to be parsimonious and not introduce unnecessary temporary variables.
-The second is to use abstractions such as classes and function interfaces to split the problem up into small pieces, so that each individual function or method is small enough for a reader to understand.
+The second is to use abstractions such as classes and function interfaces to split the problem up into small pieces so that each individual function or method is small enough for a reader to understand.

 .. note::